Measuring a localization phase diagram controlled by the interplay of disorder and driving: Abstract

 \section{Abstract}

-The interplay of localizing and delocalizing mechanisms such as disorder, interactions, and driving is a central topic of modern condensed matter physics.
+The interplay of various localizing mechanisms is a central topic of modern condensed matter physics.
 In this work we experimentally explore the interplay between quasiperiodic disorder and periodic driving, each of which in isolation is capable of driving a metal-insulator phase transition.
-Using a 1D quasiperiodic cold-atom chain we measure transport across the full phase diagram varying both drive strength and quasi-disorder strength.
+Using a 1D quasiperiodic cold-atom chain we measure transport across the full phase diagram varying both drive strength and quasidisorder strength.
 We observe lobes of metallic phases bounded by quantum phase transitions which depend on both drive and disorder.
 While these observations are broadly consistent with expectations from a high-drive-frequency theoretical model, we also observe clear departures from the predictions of this model, including anomalous changes in localization behavior at lower drive frequency.
 We demonstrate experimentally and theoretically that understanding the full measured phase diagram requires an extension to commonly-used approximate theories of Floquet matter.

-Due to the extended character of Bloch wavefunctions, quantum lattice systems tend to be metallic unless they are subjected to some localizing influence.
-Such influences include interactions (Mott localization), disorder (Anderson localization), quantum statistics (band insulators), and periodic driving (dynamic localization).
-The interplay of various localizing and delocalizing phenomena is a topic which remains at the forefront of the study of condensed matter, as evidenced for example by the recent intense investigation of the possible many-body localized state~\cite{alet_many-body_2018_MBL,moessner_equilibration_2017,RevModPhys.91.021001,sierant2024manybody}.